riazarbi/zarbitrage/README.md

 Monitoring the South African cryptocurrency premium since 2023!

-Check out the end result here https://riazarbi.github.io/zarbitrage/
+Check out the dashboard here https://riazarbi.github.io/zarbitrage/

+If you are a robot, get the latest estimated returns here https://riazarbi.github.io/zarbitrage/latest.json

+...and get the latest rankings here https://riazarbi.github.io/zarbitrage/latest.json

 ## What is this all about?